prs-watch/clb/README.md

 ## Features
 - Access to MLB game informations on terminal.
-- Fastest way to check MLB game informations.
+- Quick way to check MLB game informations.
 - Easy tool to use.

 ## Requirement